-The super heros are having a mid-life crisis.
-I guess, following on from Spiderman, it’s not all the unusual for out lycra-clad action heros to be questioning their purpose.
-The litigation society that forces the super heros to, effectively, enter a witness protection-style programme was an interesting take on the world.
+The superheroes are having a mid-life crisis.
+I guess, following on from Spiderman, it’s not all the unusual for out lycra-clad action heroes to be questioning their purpose.
+The litigation society that forces the superheroes to, effectively, enter a witness protection-style programme was an interesting take on the world.
 Of course, it’s not the main point of The Incredibles but much of the enjoyment is in the detail.

 What can you say that hasn’t been written elsewhere?
 The animation is superb; the plot seems to be able to captivate children and adults.
 Mark Kermode notes, with much justification, that the film lacks, “classic fairy-tale simplicity of Snow White or Finding Nemo” but my main criticism is that I just didn’t find any of the characters that endearing.
 The Incredible/Parr family (beautifully acted) just didn’t produce the one character that endures.
 If you think of it in classic Disney terms, there’s just no soft toy to last for generations.

 Nonetheless, a great film to start a new year with.

 2003: Harry Potter and the Chamber of Secrets